Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 - `twitter` tweets in `notes` - [gatsby-plugin-twitter](https://www.npmjs.com/package/gatsby-plugin-twitter)
 - different paths to content.
 Currently, `notes` all paths begin with `notes` - like `example.com/notes/some-note`, while `links` and `posts` do not have special paths.
 Make the user decide the path for each type of content.
 Save the current version as default.
+- special type for `podcasts` - allowing to upload audio files directly to the site, and having a fixed audio control for the user

 Dates